WylieKuhn/Walkabout-Companion/README.md

 - Add code to allow users to select what putter they played a game with.
 - Add functionality to include best games on average with a certain putter.
 - Add the ability to see games farthest under par and not just lowest score.
+- Add calculation to show what percentage of games you finish under par.
 - Add ability to see data for each hole on a course, including time series and average strokes data.
 - Track which lost balls you have found.
 - Track which fox hunts you've completed and which putters you have.